theindependentwolf/theindependentwolf.com/index.md

 ### Contact me

-If you wish to hire, please contact me at the following address
+If you wish to hire me, please contact me at the following address

 - the.real.independent.wolf@gmail.com